The 11 Very Best Shropshire Towns to Visit

 6 | Much Wenlock

 Up the hill on the other side of the Severn Valley from Ironbridge, Much Wenlock is a charming little town full of character and a rather interesting and surprising connection to the Olympic Games.
-Remember back at the London 2012 Olympic Games when there was a mascot called Wenlock?
+Remember the London 2012 Olympic Games and the mascot Wenlock?

 Shropshire Towns to Visit 016